-Our director serves until his successor is elected and qualified.
-Our director elects our officers to a term of one (1) year and they serve until their successors are duly elected and qualified, or until they are removed from office.
+Our directors serve until their successor is elected and qualified.
+Our directors elects our officers to a term of one (1) year and they serve until their successors are duly elected and qualified, or until they are removed from office.
 The board of directors has no nominating or compensation committees.